Colophon

 I build it as a static site published on a small machine hosted by Tornado and ultimately served by Bunny CDN.
 Content & compiler source in Git and assets tracked with git-annex.

-Color scheme is Flexoki by Steph Ango, under the MIT license.
-Typefaces are Inter for the text and Space Grotesk for headings, both variable fonts to improve typographic flexibility and decrease page weight.
+Text type is set in Inter and headings in Space Grotesk, both variable fonts to improve typographic flexibility and decrease page weight.
 I use Fira Math for MathML (some pages render math with KaTeX, which uses its fonts) and Hack for code / monospace text.
+The color scheme is my owh shceme inspired by Flexoki and developed with Atmos.

 The compilation process is a pile of custom TypeScript running on Deno.
 The major libraries I use include: